 The mission statement of the West Hills Symphonic Band includes the goal of offering musicians of varying ages and ability levels a challenging means of developing and expressing their musical skills.
 Members range in age from talented area high school band members seeking a side-by-side enrichment experience with adult musicians through veteran performers in their late 80’s and early 90’s.
 The band’s printed concert programs include the occupation of each member, recognizing life-long music making from all walks of life, including by many professional musicians and music educators.
 Above all, the band exists for the sheer joy of coming together to rehearse and perform a wide variety of music in all styles with concerts that enlighten, educate, and uplift the members and audiences alike.

-Associate Conductor from 2009 to the present: Tom Snyder is in his 33rd year of teaching music, the 30th in the West Allegheny School District.
-A high school band director for 20 years, he has served WA since 1999 as Arts Coordinator, responsible for music, visual arts, theater and forensics from grades K-12.
-He also teaches sixth grade band and lessons, sixth and eighth grade general music, and produces the high school’s spring musical.
-Snyder graduated from Clarion State College with a B.S. in Music Education and received a Masters in Music Education from Duquesne University.
-He is currently the State Adjudication Chair for the PA Music Educators Association, the president of the PA Interscholastic Marching Band Association, and the immediate past president of the PA Chapter of Phi Beta Mu, the International Bandmasters Fraternity.
-Snyder is also a marching band judge and a concert band and band sight reading adjudicator.
-West Allegheny has enjoyed the opportunity to host the West Hills Symphonic Band at WA since fall 2008 and to have many of its high school instrumentalists participate in the band each year.
+Associate Conductor from 2009 to the present: Tom Snyder is in his 39th year of teaching music, the 36th in the West Allegheny School District.
+A high school band director for 20 years, he has served WA since 1999 as Arts Coordinator, responsible for music, visual arts, theater, dance, media arts, and speech and debate from grades K-12.
+He also teaches 6th grade music history and 7th & 8th grade Intro to Piano, serves as the HS Stage Manager, and produces the spring musical.
+Snyder graduated from Clarion State College with a B.S. in Music Education and received a Master’s in Music Education from Duquesne University.
+He is currently the State Music Performance Assessment Coordinator for the PA Music Educators Association (PMEA), a concert band adjudicator, and a saxophonist with the TMG Big Band.
+West Allegheny has enjoyed the opportunity to host the West Hills Symphonic Band at WA since fall 2008 and to have several of its high school instrumentalists participate in the band each year.

 website maintained by: email@example.com